A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: L0--L1: From Manual Labor to Preliminary Assistance

 \subsection{L0: Manual Labor in Early Ages}

-At L0, there is no data agent involvement.
-In the traditional approach, all data management, preparation, and analysis tasks are performed entirely by humans without any intelligent assistance.
-Formally, the human $\mathcal{H}$ is responsible for the entire process, orchestrating ($\pi_{\mathcal{H}}$) pipeline $P$ and executing ($\epsilon_{\mathcal{H}}$), while the data agent $\mathcal{A}$ is uninvolved:

-For instance, in conventional data management, humans need to closely monitor databases, write and optimize queries, manually tune configurable knobs in DBMS (\eg shared buffers and maximum connections) based on their expertise, diagnose and resolve issues drawing on their experience~\cite{duan2009tuning, zhao2023automatic}.
-Similarly, data preparation typically involves manually writing scripts to clean the data, addressing numerous minor issues during data transformation, and often integrating data from heterogeneous sources to support downstream analysis~\cite{fernandes2023data}.
-During data analysis, analysts may spend considerable time and effort writing SQL queries to extract and analyze relevant data~\cite{tanimura2021sql}, curating visualizations with tools like Vega-Lite or Matplotlib, and meticulously producing insightful interpretations~\cite{satyanarayan2016vega, grammel2010information}.
+Conventionally, all data management, preparation, and analysis tasks are performed entirely by humans without intelligent assistance.
+Formally, the human $\mathcal{H}$ is responsible for the entire process, orchestrating ($\pi_{\mathcal{H}}$) pipeline $P$ and executing ($\epsilon_{\mathcal{H}}$), while the data agent $\mathcal{A}$ is uninvolved yet: For instance, in data management, humans need to closely monitor databases and manually tune configurable knobs in DBMS (\eg shared buffers and maximum connections), diagnose and resolve issues based on their expertise~\cite{duan2009tuning, zhao2023automatic}.
+Similarly, data preparation typically involves writing scripts for data cleaning, addressing numerous minor issues during data transformation, and integrating heterogeneous data to support downstream analysis~\cite{fernandes2023data}.
+During data analysis, analysts often spend considerable time and effort writing SQL queries to extract and analyze relevant data~\cite{tanimura2021sql}, curating visualizations via Vega-Lite or other tools, and meticulously producing insightful interpretations~\cite{satyanarayan2016vega, grammel2010information}.

-Such a traditional mode of work is labor-intensive and time-consuming, often requiring extensive domain knowledge and strong technical skills, which also creates high barriers to entry for non-experts.
+Such a traditional mode is labor-intensive and time-consuming, requiring extensive domain knowledge and strong technical skills, which creates high barriers for non-experts.
 Efforts have consistently been made to alleviate these challenges, and this field has changed significantly with the advent of LLMs with powerful reasoning and comprehension abilities, starting to provide preliminary assistance in data-related tasks.